-The works are currently programmed to be completed within the 2022/2023 financial year (December 2022 to March 2023 inclusive).
-However, works may be delayed into the 2023/2024 financial year (April to November 2023 inclusive).
-Works are expected to be completed over 7 nights (19:30 - 06:00).
-Traffic management (TM) is currently anticipated to consist of a road closure at Jct 7, with a maximum 10 km diversion in place.
-As the scheme is located on a motorway, pedestrian routes will not be directly impacted by the scheme.
+The works are currently programmed to be completed within the 2022/2023 financial year (February 2023).
+However, works may be delayed into the 2023/2024 financial year (April 2023 to January 2024 inclusive).
+Works are expected to be completed over 1 night (19:30 - 06:00).
+Traffic management (TM) is currently anticipated to consist of a night-time road closure, with a signed diversion in place (route to be confirmed).
+Where required, alternative pedestrian routes will be included in the TM setup.